Rim (firearms): Rimmed

-Rimmed cartridges work with belt-fed machine guns that use a two stage Pull out – Push through feeding operation, notably the Maxim gun, Vickers, M1919 Browning and M2HB.
+Rimmed cartridges work with belt-fed machine guns that use a two stage pull out – push through feeding operation, notably the Maxim gun, Vickers, M1919 Browning and M2HB.
 Push through links are possible with rimmed cartridges using specially designed belt links, but not as reliable as using push through links with rimless ammunition.

-Some types of rimmed cartridges, such as rimfire cartridges, also use the rim to contain the priming compound used to ignite the cartridge instead of a centrally-mounted primer such as used in centerfire cartridges.
+Rimfire cartridges also use the rim to contain the priming compound to ignite the cartridge instead of a centrally mounted primer, as is commonly used in centerfire cartridges.

 Under the metric cartridge designation system, a capitalized "R" added at the end of the designation denotes a rimmed cartridge.
 For example, "7.62×54mmR" is a rimmed cartridge, while "7.62×51mm" is a rimless cartridge.
-Under Imperial designations, there is typically no distinction between rimmed and unrimmed cartridges, unless one is referring to a rimmed version of a cartridge which is typically rimless, such as the .45 Auto Rim, a special rimmed version of the .45 ACP ("Automatic Colt Pistol" aka ".45 Auto"), intended for use in M1917 service revolvers.
+Under imperial or US customary designations, there is typically no distinction between rimmed and unrimmed cartridges, unless one is referring to a rimmed version of a cartridge which is typically rimless, such as the .45 Auto Rim, a special rimmed version of the .45 ACP ("Automatic Colt Pistol" aka ".45 Auto"), intended for use in M1917 service revolvers.

 Examples of rimmed handgun cartridges include the .38 Special, .357 Magnum, .44 Special, .44 Magnum, .45 Schofield, and .45 Colt.
 Rimmed rifle cartridge examples include the .22 Hornet, .30-30 Winchester, 7.62×54mmR, .303 British, 8×50mmR Lebel, and .45-70 Government.

 Rimless

+As early as 1867 Joseph Whitworth patented a round which "has a solid metal back without any projecting flange, as heretofore, the ring groove already mentioned being a substitute for it".
+Even though some rifles were designed for rimless cartridges by Bethel Burton, Eduard Rubin and others, the first adoption did not come until 1888 with its Patrone 88.